 In addition, you must be a U.S citizen and between the ages of 17 and 39.
 You'll have to be able to qualify for a secret security clearance from the Department of Defense.
-This will involve a background check of your character and finances, and a history of drug or alcohol abuse could disqualify you.
+This will involve a background check of your character and finances.
+A history of drug or alcohol abuse could disqualify you.

 Training as an Air Force Pararescueman

 As you might imagine, the training for this Air Force job is thorough and extensive.
 After completing basic training and Airmen's Week, you'll spend 501 days in technical school at Lackland Air Force Base in Texas.

 Your training will prepare you for parachuting and perform life-saving rescues under a variety of conditions, including combat.
 The courses you'll take include;